If you’ve been looking for easy ways to teach music intervals, we’ve got you.

 There are three focal points on the cards, to play with students of various levels:

-Here’s what you’ll get with the Icy Intervals music game download:
+Here’s what you’ll get with the Icy Intervals printable download:

-• Icy Intervals activity sheet in 2 sizes: US Letter & A4
+- Icy Intervals activity sheets in 2 sizes: US Letter & A4

 Icy Intervals was Music Game Club’s December 2023 game of the month.
-Anyone can now get Icy Intervals in the shop here.
+You can get Icy Intervals in the shop here.

 How to Play Icy Intervals Music Theory Game